One of the biggest misunderstood subjects about flying is how airline passengers perceive turbulence.

 Do you have a turbulence question?

-Send me a message and I’ll be happy to answer your inquiry.
+Send us a message and we’ll be happy to answer your inquiry.